ckeditor/ckeditor4-docs/docs/features/table/README.md

 Refer to the following resources for more information about tabular data support in CKEditor 4:

 * The {@link features/pastefromexcel/README Paste from Excel plugin} allows you to also paste content from Microsoft Excel and maintain original content structure and formatting.
-* The {@link features/spreadsheets/README Spreadsheet plugin} provides support for creating complex data sheets that provide data types, formatting and styling, formulas, conditional formatting and more.